Bar (unit)

-The bar and the millibar were introduced by the Norwegian meteorologist Vilhelm Bjerknes, who was a founder of the modern practice of weather forecasting, with the bar defined as one megadyne per square centimeter.
+The bar and the millibar were introduced by the Norwegian meteorologist Vilhelm Bjerknes, who was a founder of the modern practice of weather forecasting, with the bar defined as one megadyne per square centimetre.

-The International System of Units, despite previously mentioning the bar, now omits any mention of it.
+The SI brochure, despite previously mentioning the bar, now omits any mention of it.
 The bar has been legally recognised in countries of the European Union since 2004.
 The US National Institute of Standards and Technology (NIST) deprecates its use except for "limited use in meteorology" and lists it as one of several units that "must not be introduced in fields where they are not presently used".
 The International Astronomical Union (IAU) also lists it under "Non-SI units and symbols whose continued use is deprecated".

 Units derived from the bar include the megabar (symbol: Mbar), kilobar (symbol: kbar), decibar (symbol: dbar), centibar (symbol: cbar), and millibar (symbol: mbar).